Spectral versus interpolation norms in tracial nonassociative $\mathrm{L}^p$-spaces: Generalized Probabilistic Theories with -algebras

-\paragraph{Cones and base norm spaces} Consider a real vector space $V$.
-Following \cite[Definition 1.2 p.~2]{AlT07}, we say that a non-empty subset $C$ of $V$ is a cone if $C+C \subset C$, $\lambda C \subset C$ for all $\lambda \geq 0$ and $C \cap (-C)=\emptyset$.
+\paragraph{Cones and base norm spaces} We begin by recalling some basic definitions concerning cones and base norm spaces.
+Consider a real vector space $V$.
+Following \cite[Definition 1.2 p.~2]{AlT07}, we say that a non-empty subset $C$ of $V$ is a cone if $C+C \subset C$, $\lambda C \subset C$ for all $\lambda \geq 0$ and $C \cap (-C) = \{0\}$.
 Clearly, every cone is automatically a convex subset.
 The cone $C$ is said to be generating (or spanning) \cite[Definition 1.5 p.~4]{AlT07} if $V = C - C$, i.e.~if the vector subspace generated by $C$ coincides with the vector space $V$.

 Let $C$ be a cone in a real vector space $V$.
-A linear functional $\varphi \co V \to \R$ is said to be $C$-strictly positive \cite[Definition 1.46 p.~32]{AlT07} whenever $x \in C \backslash \{0\}$ implies $\varphi(x) > 0$.
-Following \cite[Theorem 1.46 p.~39]{AlT07} (see also \cite[p.~3]{AlS01} and \cite[Definition 1.32 p.~38]{Lam18}), a non-empty convex subset $\cal{B}$ of $C-\{0\}$ is said to be a base for the cone $C$ if for each $x \in C \backslash \{0\}$ there exist $\lambda > 0$ and $b \in \cal{B}$ both uniquely determined such that $x=\lambda b$.
+A linear functional $u \co V \to \R$ is said to be $C$-strictly positive \cite[Definition 1.46 p.~32]{AlT07} whenever $x \in C \backslash \{0\}$ implies $u(x) > 0$.
+Following \cite[Theorem 1.46 p.~39]{AlT07} (see also \cite[p.~3]{AlS01} and \cite[Definition 1.32 p.~38]{Lam18}), a non-empty convex subset $\cal{B}$ of $C - \{0\}$ is said to be a base for the cone $C$ if for each $x \in C \backslash \{0\}$ there exist $\lambda > 0$ and $b \in \cal{B}$ both uniquely determined such that $x=\lambda b$.
 According to \cite[Theorem 1.47 p.~40]{AlT07}, a cone $C$ of a vector space $V$ admits a base if and only if $V$ admits a $C$-strictly positive linear functional.
-Indeed, by \cite[Exercise 2 p.~42]{AlT07} (see also \cite[Lemma 1.33 p.~38]{Lam18}), a subset $\cal{B}$ of a cone $C$ of a vector space $V$ is a base for the cone $C$ if and only if there exists a $C$-strictly positive linear functional $\varphi \co V \to \R$ such that
+Indeed, by \cite[Exercise 2 p.~42]{AlT07} (see also \cite[Lemma 1.33 p.~38]{Lam18}), a subset $\cal{B}$ of a cone $C$ of a vector space $V$ is a base for the cone $C$ if and only if there exists a $C$-strictly positive linear functional $u \co V \to \R$ such that

 A cone $C$ induces, by \cite[p.~3]{AlT07}, a partial order on the vector space $V$ by setting $x \leq y$ if and only if $y - x \in C$.
 In this case, $(V,C)$, or simply $V$, is called an ordered real vector space and we say that $C$ is the positive cone.